Overview

 The current ecosystem has mature storage solutions (lancedb, mem0, Cognee, QMD, Graphiti, Lossless Claw) and rapidly improving retrieval mechanisms.
 The conduction layer remains largely unaddressed as a formal category.

-The full taxonomy, with community evidence, architectural analysis, and a reference implementation, is documented in the framework paper.
+The full taxonomy, with community evidence, architectural analysis, and a reference implementation, is documented in the whitepaper.

 Conduction Failure Modes